brendel-group/mission_db/docs/env-vars/README.md

 ## `DEBUG`
 #### Default: `False`
 Variable by django.
-Allows more detailed information about errors and disables Authentication.
+Allows more detailed information about errors and disables authentication.
 See [django settings](https://docs.djangoproject.com/en/5.1/ref/settings/#debug) for more.

 ## `SECRET_KEY`
 #### Default: No default